erin-leyian/submission_reminder_app_erin-leyian/README.md

  Project Structure

-My directory "Submission_reminder_app_erin-leyian" is located inside the summative directory .
+My directory "Submission_reminder_app_erin-leyian" is located inside the summative directory in the root directory.
 The directory (Submission_reminder_app_erin-leyian) contains:

 - `create_environment.sh`: which when run sets up the `submission_reminder_{YourName}` directory.